OpenDosimeter: Open Hardware Personal X-ray Dosimeter: Results

 Once X-ray photons are absorbed in the LYSO crystal, the resulting burst of blue light is detected by the SiPM, generating current then converted to a voltage pulse.
 SiPMs are sensitive to temperature variations (gain: -0.8\%/$\text{°C}$ for our model), so we implemented a voltage bias temperature correction circuit to mitigate this effect (now reduced to -0.25\%/$\text{°C}$).
 The OpenDosimeter board includes dedicated circuitry to amplify the SiPM output, which we henceforth refer to as the "signal" (Fig.~\ref{fig:1}d).
 This signal is then processed through an analog peak detector circuit, which holds the amplitude of the signal peak for the Raspberry Pi Pico to sample.
 Sampling is triggered only when the signal exceeds a threshold level determined by a comparator (Fig.~\ref{fig:1}e).
 We program this threshold so that it is dynamically adapted (within the 0--500 mV range) to the signal baseline using an RC-filtered pulse-width modulation (PWM) output from the Pico.
 When the threshold is exceeded, the Pico samples the peak amplitude and adds it to a histogram of peak amplitudes.
 Since these peak amplitudes are proportional to the X-ray energies, the histogram represents the detected X-ray spectrum, albeit not yet spectrally calibrated.
 Once calibrated, this spectrum will serve as the basis for dose rate calculations (cf. next section).

-The complete OpenDosimeter is housed in a 3D-printed case measuring 73 $\times$ 42 $\times$ 23 mm (Fig.~\ref{fig:1}f), with its compact size making it wearable on the chest or belt for monitoring personal dose from occupational X-ray exposure.
+The complete OpenDosimeter is housed in a 3D-printed case measuring 73 $\times$ 42 $\times$ 23 mm (Fig.~\ref{fig:1}f), with its compact size making it wearable on the chest or belt for monitoring dose from occupational X-ray exposure.

 The device firmware implements a simple state machine for user interaction (Fig.~\ref{fig:1}g).
 Upon power-on, the device enters the main operational mode.
-Short button presses cycle through displaying the current dose rate and the accumulated dose.
+Short button presses cycle through two display states; showing either the current dose rate or the accumulated dose.
 The options menu is entered through a long button press, where a short press resets the dose values, and a long press brings the device to the calibration procedure (see next section).
 Dose values are continuously logged at 1 Hz with values for the past 10 hours can be accessed and visualized through our \href{https://opendosimeter.org/#dataLog}{Web Interface}.
 The interface does not require any software installation on the user end, and can be accessed simply by connecting the OpenDosimeter over USB to any computer with an internet connection.
 The USB connection is also used to charge the lithium-ion polymer (LiPO) battery.
-A battery with 1200 mAh capacity currently enables up to 20 hours of operation (power consumption typically <70 mA @ 3.7V).
+A battery with 1200 mAh capacity currently enables up to 20 hours of operation per full charge (power consumption typically <70 mA @ 3.7V).

 Lastly, Fig.~\ref{fig:1}h shows a cost breakdown of the OpenDosimeter.
 More than half of the total component cost ($\sim$\$90 as of July 2024) is from the X-ray sensor (LYSO + SiPM).
 In comparison, commercial dosimeters with similar functionality (real-time, battery powered, logging capabilities) are typically >\$1000 (e.g., RaySafe i3 which we benchmark against in the characterization section).